dipdup-io/dipdup/docs/cli/run.md

 dipdup [-c dipdup.yml] run [--postpone-jobs] [--early-realtime] [--merge-subscriptions]
 ```

-## Schema migration

-DipDup does not support database schema migration: if there's any change in the models, it will reindex everything from scratch.
-The rationale behind this is that it's easier and faster to start over than handle migrations that can be of arbitrary complexity and do not guarantee data consistency.

-DipDup stores a hash of the SQL version of the DB schema and checks for changes each time you run this command.

-## Recovering from state

-DipDup applies all updates atomically block by block.
-In case of emergency shut down, it can safely recover later and continue from the level he ended.
-DipDup state is stored in the database per index and can be used by API consumers to determine the current indexer head.

 ## Hasura setup

 If [hasura](../config/hasura.md) section is present in configuration file, DipDup will do basic setup: